TabimaLab/lab_website/index.md

 {% include section.html %}

 {% capture text %}
-A list of our highlighted publications and research mae by lab members
+A list of our highlighted publications and research made by lab members

-[Our list of publications &nbsp;→](research) {:.center}
+[Our list of publications &nbsp;→](research)
+{:.left}
 {% endcapture %}

 {%